jglowe/yapm.nvim/README.md

 # Yet Another Plugin Magager (yapm.nvim)

-A package manager for managing plugins via the builtin plugin management system with git submodules.
+A minimal plugin manager for managing plugins via the builtin plugin management system with git submodules.

-## Philosophy
+## Use Case

-The idea behind this plugin manager is to have git manage your plugins via submodules in your dotfiles repo.
+The use case for this plugin manager is to have git manage your plugins via submodules in your dotfiles repo.

 There are some execellent tutorials out there detailing how to use git to manage your dotfiles and using git submodules.

 This Plugin essentially is a glorified wrapper for vim's builtin package management system.
 If you aren't familiar with it, I would suggest reading about it.
 The package manager makes use of the builtin package manager's optional plugins.
-The following logic is the most essential part of the plugin:
+If you are a minimalist you can stop here and grab the following logic, which is the most essential part of the plugin:

 ```lua
 local load_plugin = function(plugin)